 Students may receive email notifications of revisions to their original Award Offer throughout the academic year.
 The revisions may reflect additional fees or allowances added to the Cost of Attendance, educational resources which must be accounted for, semesters of enrollment (partial year vs full year and vice versa) changes, and additions or deletions of specific awards.
-Award Offers can be viewed online through the LACCD SIS (mycollege.laccd.edu).
+Award Offers can be viewed online through the LACCD SIS by clicking on financial aid & disbursement tile.